blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 Knowing through the senses or mental faculties: Paroksha Jnaana

 Direct intuitive perception, outside of any sensory or mental faculties: Aparoksha Jnaana

+---

+Brahmavidya, or the knowledge of the non-difference between Jiva and Paramatma, is the means to realize this end (Upeya).

+---

+Expressing Through Words:

+**Positively:** Existence-Consciousness-Bliss.

+That is, it is Existence, and Existence is Consciousness.
+It is not something that has Existence and Consciousness.
+It Pure Existence and Consciousness.

+That is, unlike Materialists who say Existence is Material, and Consciousness is Material, in Vedanta, which is Idealistic, Existence is Consciousness.

+In Materialism, the Ultimate is Existence-Material-Sorrow.
+That is, Existence is Material, and not that Existent things have Materiality in them, and that this is a state of Sorrow, as one is never Complete.

+**Negatively:**